Hosting BTCPay Server for cheap

 If you are a merchant, then you probably already have your own DNS provider to pay your domain name, if you don’t, I advise you easydns, because they accept Bitcoin without using Bitpay.

 Once I logged, and payed for my btcpayserver.org domain name with bitcoin, I clicked on it:

 Then DNS Settings, and adding a A record this will allow us to bind a domain name to the IP address of our server.

 So it goes to this page, I fill easybtcpay as HOST:

-You can find the IP inside your instance’s page on VPS provider interface, in the Service Details menu.
+You can find the IP inside your instance’s page on time4vps interface, in the Service Details menu.